 Synonyms and other name in use: Stegomyia aegypti

-Aedes aegypti was previously established in southern Europe from the late 18th to the mid-20th century.
+The invasive success of Ae. aegypti has largely been due to international travel and trade.
+Historically, Ae. aegypti has moved from continent to continent via ships and was previously established in southern Europe from the late 18th to the mid-20th century.
 Its disappearance from the Mediterranean, Black Sea and Macaronesian biogeographical region (Canary Islands, Madeira and the Azores) is not well understood [1,2].
-It has since colonised Madeira , reappeared in parts of southern Russia and Georgia (Krasnodar Krai and Abkhazia) , and has been reported introduced in the Netherlands .
-More recently, VectorNet field studies have shown the species to be widespread over extended areas of Georgia including the capital city of Tbilisi, and its spread into north-eastern Turkey .
-It is nowadays one of the most widespread mosquito species globally.
-There are no climatic and environmental reasons why Ae. aegypti, if introduced, could not survive across southern Europe .
-If this were to happen, it may increase the risk of transmission of chikungunya, dengue, yellow fever, and Zika viruses [1,6,8].
-Although its global establishment is currently restricted due to its intolerance to temperate winters , over the past 25 years there has been an increase in its distribution worldwide .
+It has since recolonised Madeira , reappeared in parts of southern Russia and Georgia (Krasnodar Krai and Abkhazia) , and reportedly been introduced into the Netherlands , Canary Islands [6,7] and Cyprus .
+VectorNet field studies have shown the species to be widespread across extended areas of Georgia, including the capital city, Tbilisi, and it has also spread into north-eastern Türkiye .
+Nowadays it is one of the most widespread mosquito species globally.
+If Ae. aegypti is introduced into southern Europe, there are no climatic or environmental reasons as to why it could not survive [10,11].
+Dispersal via shipping (ferries) from Madeira is still thought to represent the greatest risk for the introduction of this mosquito into Europe.
+Although its global establishment is currently restricted due to its intolerance to temperate winters , over the past 30 years there has been an increase in its distribution worldwide .

-The success of Ae. aegypti has largely been due to globalisation.
-It thrives in densely populated areas which lack reliable water supplies, waste management and sanitation .
-It is suggested that Ae. aegypti evolved its domestic behaviour in West Africa, and its widespread colonisation and distribution in the tropics led to highly efficient inter-human transmission of viruses such as dengue .
-This domestic behaviour can provide protection from environmental conditions (as it rests indoors) and numerous habitats suitable as oviposition sites, but can also result in increased sensitivity to control measures used to eliminate the species .
+Ae. aegypti thrives in densely populated areas without reliable water supplies, waste management and sanitation .
+It is suggested that Ae. aegypti evolved its domestic behaviour in West Africa, and its widespread colonisation and distribution across the tropics led to highly efficient inter-human transmission of viruses, such as dengue .
+This domestic behaviour can provide protection from adverse environmental conditions (as it rests indoors) and offer numerous habitats suitable as oviposition sites, but also makes it vulnerable to (indoor) vector control measures .

 Biting and disease risk

+Although historically present in Europe, its current distribution is limited, but extending.
 The current known distribution of Ae. aegypti in Europe is displayed on the vector maps.

 Brief history of spread and European distribution